-RESULTS / POSITIONING GLOBAL ENERGY SOLUTIONS 1 Status September 2022 - www.global-energy-solutions.org, mail address: Lise-Meitner-Str.
-9, D-89081 Ulm phone: +49 (0)731 / 8507 5925, E-Mail: office@global-energy-solutions.org Preface Global Energy Solutions e.
-V. (GES) is working on this topic from a global perspective.
-As a scientific institution, we are dealing open-mindedly with the question of whether a world with an estimated 10 billion people living in freedom and with growing prosperity, especially energy prosperity, is conceivable with a view to 2050.
-In doing so, a variety of concerns in the context of the SDGs, in particular human rights, overcoming poverty, preserving biodiversity and stabilising the climate system, are to be taken into account.
-The assessment of alternatives in climate protection is based in particular on avoidance costs for CO2.
-It is therefore the question of what it costs to save a tonne of CO2, to avoid it or to remove it from the atmosphere.
-The considerations are global and strategies are partly organised in phases.
-Rapid reductions in CO2 emissions appear to be important, especially because of the tipping point problem, which cannot be precisely estimated in terms of time.
-GES is convinced that there cannot be one solution for everything; rather, we are working on a "solution kit" with several interlocking building blocks.
-1. Climate-friendly electricity A prosperity-compatible energy and climate strategy for the world looking ahead to 2050 and 10 billion people requires - also proportionally - a multiple of today's amount of climate-friendly electricity.
+RESULTS / POSITIONING GLOBAL ENERGY SOLUTIONS1 Status August 2022 1 www.global-energy-solutions.org, mail address: Lise-Meitner-Str.
+9, D-89081 Ulm phone: +49 (0)731 / 8507 5925, E-Mail: office@global-energy-solutions.org 1.
+Climate-friendly electricity A prosperity-compatible energy and climate strategy for the world looking ahead to 2050 and 10 billion people requires - also proportionally - a multiple of today's amount of climate-friendly electricity.
 This will be generated in various ways: old and new methods of using renewable energies, fossil energy sources with CCUS and nuclear energy solutions.
-2. Climate-friendly hydrogen Climate-friendly hydrogen (low carbon H2) is also needed, produced with climate-friendly electricity via electrolysis or (without electrolysis) as so-called blue hydrogen from natural gas2 in combination with Carbon Capture and Storage (CCUS)3 or as so-called turquoise hydrogen from natural gas without CCUS.4 Low carbon H2 plays an important role for sector-coupling and is important for many industrial productions, including steel and chemicals, but also for heating/cooling supply and for mobility on a broad scale.
+2. Climate-friendly hydrogen Climate-friendly hydrogen (low carbon H2) is also needed, produced with climatefriendly electricity via electrolysis or (without electrolysis) as so-called blue hydrogen from natural gas2 in combination with CCUS3 or as so-called turquoise hydrogen from natural gas without CCUS.4 Low carbon H2 plays an important role for sector-coupling and is important for many industrial productions, including steel, cement and chemicals, but also for heating/cooling supply and for mobility on a broad scale.
 The development of an internationally networked hydrogen economy is a considerable challenge due to the complexity of the supply chains to be created but is indispensable for achieving the necessary "economies of scale" in a timely manner, in order to meet the challenges in the climate and energy sector.
-3. Carbon Capture Utilization and Storage (CCUS) CCUS plays a key role in terms of time to achieve rapid CO2-reduction effects and has a broad field of application.
-CCUS facilitates rapid improvements regarding our CO2-footprint.
-The methods are application-specific and state of the art for many fields of application.5 Effectiveness and efficiency are high.
-The resulting additional costs are bearable if CO2 is priced.
-Funding measures, such as those in the USA, are also helpful.
-In developing countries and emerging economies, financing contributions from the global community are necessary.
-In the case of storage, a Methane emissions must be largely avoided in natural gas production and logistics.
+3. Carbon Capture Utilization and Storage CCUS plays a key role in terms of time to achieve rapid CO_2 -reduction effects and has a broad field of application.
+CCUS facilitates rapid improvements regarding our 2 Methane emissions must be largely avoided in natural gas production and logistics.
 Methane is significantly more harmful to the climate than CO2.
 Best-practice examples show that a considerable reduction of methane emissions is possible and can be financed.
 The transport of natural gas by pipeline is significantly lower in emissions than by LNG tankers.
-New installations show that this is possible and affordable.
+3 New installations show that this is possible and affordable.